PDC Premier League Darts 2019: Week 5 Betting and Odds Preview

 Van Gerwen is not unbeatable: We always knew that but defeat at the hands of James Wade has done little to affect the Dutchman’s outright win price.
 MVG remains an odds on option to lift the trophy at the end of the campaign and he can be claimed at a best of 4/9 with BetFred.

 Rob Cross was a mover last week after flattening Daryl Gurney 7-1 before reaching the final of the UK Open.
 ‘Voltage’ can now be picked up at a top price of 9/1 with 188Bet.
 Michael Smith follows as third favourite at 12/1 with Ladbrokes and Coral and that puts him ahead of Peter Wright at 16/1 with Unibet and SportingBet.

 The biggest shift in the market has seen James Wade’s win price cut in half.
 A week ago, you could have picked up The Machine at 40/1 but he’s now on offer at a best of 20/1 with William Hill and Betway.

-Moving through the list, Mensur Suljovic is quoted at the same figure of 20/1 with 10Bet and Black Type, followed by Gerwyn Price at best odds of 25/1 with William Hill and Royal Panda.
-Daryl Gurney is also quoted at 25/1 with BetFred and SportingBet before Raymond Van Barneveld concludes as our rank outsider at 125/1 with Black Type and Royal Panda.
+Moving through the list, Mensur Suljovic is quoted at the same figure of 20/1 with 10Bet, followed by Gerwyn Price at best odds of 25/1 with William Hill and Royal Panda.
+Daryl Gurney is also quoted at 25/1 with BetFred and SportingBet before Raymond Van Barneveld concludes as our rank outsider at 125/1 with Royal Panda.